 Project Submission Requirements for Competition in the Fair:

-Students will need to submit an abstract to z-fairs by Midnight on February 5th.
+Students will need to submit an abstract to z-fairs by Midnight on March 5th.

 Students are expected to have a laboratory notebook and a poster presentation at the fair.